Why you can trust Bankrate

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Term life insurance only covers you for the set number of years that your policy stipulates – usually between 10 and 30.
-At the end of your policy term, you may realize that you want your coverage to continue.
-If this describes you, you may not have to start over and purchase a brand new policy.
+As you near the end of your policy term, you may realize that you want your coverage to continue.
+The good news is, you may not have to start over and purchase a brand new policy.
 Instead, you may be able to convert your term life insurance into whole life insurance without new evidence of insurability.

 If you’re considering converting your term life insurance policy to whole life insurance, we set out some steps you can take and outline who may benefit from converting their policy.